avneetk194/Credit-Scoring-for-Everyday-Borrowers/README.md

 Kaggle dataset: https://www.kaggle.com/datasets/kapturovalexander/bank-credit-scoring

 ## Technologies Used <!--- do not change this line -->
-List the technologies, libraries, and frameworks used in your project.
+The technologies, libraries, and frameworks used in our project.
 - Google Colab
 - Python
 - pandas